blockchain-unica/rosetta-smart-contracts/contracts/bet/aleo/README.md

 Called by the **oracle** to declare the winner and transfer the full pot to the winner's address.
 The transfer is initiated off-chain via `transfer_public`, which draws from the contract's own public balance.

 **Why `winner_addr` and `pot` are parameters:** the oracle must read `player1`, `player2`, and `wager` from the public chain state (e.g., via the REST API) before submitting the transaction, and pass these values explicitly.
-The `async transition` cannot read storage, so it cannot determine the winner's address or the pot amount on its own.
-The `async function` then verifies that the provided values match what is stored on-chain, making the caller's inputs trustless.
+The off-chain part of the `fn` cannot read storage, so it cannot determine the winner's address or the pot amount on its own.
+The `final { }` block then verifies that the provided values match what is stored on-chain, making the caller's inputs trustless.

 The `winner` parameter (0 or 1) is an index: 0 selects `player1`, 1 selects `player2`.
-This avoids exposing addresses in the transition inputs while still being verifiable on-chain.
+This avoids exposing addresses in the off-chain inputs while still being verifiable on-chain.

 On-chain checks:
 - Caller must be the stored `oracle`.